 Multi-factor authentication enhances security by requesting two or more pieces of evidence from the user that is attempting to log in.
-You can enable multi-factor authentication for both Bizagi and Mixed Authentication, from the Security Module in Bizagi Studio or the Management Console.
+You can enable multi-factor authentication when using for Bizagi authentication, or the Mixed Authentication (Bizagi + Windows), from the Security Module in Bizagi Studio or the Management Console.

 This feature is available when quick login is disabled.

 Bizagi covers multi-factor authentication by sending a code via SMS or email.

 To set your SMTP provider, refer to E-mail server configuration.

 Using Multi-Factor Authentication

 Once you have enabled multi-factor authentication, Bizagi will send an email or an SMS with the confirmation code to the user attempting log in.
 Bizagi will ask the user how they wish to receive the confirmation code when they attempt to log in.

 Depending on the chosen option, the user will receive a six digit code that will allow them to log into Bizagi.

 The user can enter the confirmation code sent to them and enter Bizagi by clicking Verify.